FROM Monday, two Glasgow subway carriages will be carrying the livery of Radio Clyde, its stations 1 and 2.

 The deal, struck with the subway operators, Strathclyde Partnership for Transport, will see the special carriages operating for two years.

-The subway opened in 1896 and is the world’s third-oldest underground railway, after London and Budapest.
+The subway opened in 1896 and is recognised as the world’s third-oldest underground railway, after London and Budapest.
 13.6 million passengers pass through its 15 stations each year.